CEA-LIST/sgntx/README.md

 It had been selected as the best submission amongst other competition entries and was awarded the first prize :clap: :clap: :clap:

+Feel free to test it and give us your feedbacks!
+We will be happy to work further on this topic with you, please contact us!

 ## Solution details

 The analysis algorithm is split into 2 steps: